Skip to content

 Dual Diagnosis Treatment

 Alcoholism and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in mental health disorders and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
 This strategy treats both the substance abuse problem and the mental disorder simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend mainly on the treatment for both disorders done by the same team or provider.

 Medication-Assisted Treatments

-Medication-Assisted Treatments (MAT) for alcohol use and mental health disorders are commonly used in conjunction with one another.
+Medication-Assisted Treatments (MAT) for alcohol use and mental health disorders are commonly used in conjunction.
 This includes the use of medications and other medical procedures.
 During your rehab, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
-Sometimes, the pressures and problems in your life lead you to rely on substances to help you forget about them momentarily.
+Sometimes, the pressures and problems in your life make you rely on substances to help you forget about them momentarily.

 Contact one of our helpful treatment specialists today if you or a loved one are struggling with long-term substance abuse, Trazodone side effects, and other co-occurring mental health conditions such as depression.
-We Level Up NJ can provide information on dual diagnosis and detox programs.
+The We Level Up New Jersey addiction center can provide dual diagnosis and detox program information.

 Top 5 Most Trazodone and Alcohol Frequently Asked Questions

 Drinking alcohol while taking trazodone can be dangerous.
-Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and death.
+Trazodone may amplify some of the effects of alcohol, leading to dangerous levels of intoxication and even overdose and death.
 The combination can also cause extreme drowsiness, leading to accidents and falls.

 You can theoretically take Xanax and trazodone together, but you might experience heightened side effects of one or both.
 For example, you might experience confusion, dizziness, and coordination and concentration problems if you take Xanax and trazodone together.
 These side effects of the two drugs combined can be worst with alcohol.